torvalds/linux/Documentation/sound/cards/audiophile-usb.rst

 --------------------------------------------

- * The Do port additionally supports surround-encoded AC-3 and DTS passthrough, though I haven't tested it under Linux
+ * The Do port additionally supports surround-encoded AC-3 and DTS passthrough, though I haven't tested it under GNU/Linux

    - Note that in this setup only the Do interface can be enabled